bugzpodder/pysandbox/docs/src/content/docs/references/index.md

 The `pysandbox` library exports two classes: `PyMainThreadSandbox` and `PyWorkerSandbox`.

-`PyMainThreadSandbox` will execute python code on the main thread while `PyWorkerSandbox` will execute python code in a WebWorker if [crossOriginIsolated](https://web.dev/coop-coep/).
+`PyMainThreadSandbox` will execute python code on the main thread while `PyWorkerSandbox` will execute python code in a web worker if [crossOriginIsolated](https://web.dev/coop-coep/).

 Both classes shares an identical interface.